Nikeweke/binance-api-sdk/readme.md

 #### [Link](https://t.me/binance_ticker_bot)

 #### Features
-* Set apiKey and secretKey for recieving your balance
+* Set your binance keys for checking your balance
 * Get balance with currency rates
 * Get balance with details by each asset
 * Get currency rates
+* Settings
 * Send feedback about bot
 * Subscribe/unsubscribe on scheduled price updates